 Scholarly Commons Citation

 Barnett, Randy E., "Some Problems With Contract as Promise" (1992).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1262.
+1262.